firezone/firezone/rust/gui-client/docs/manual_testing.md

 # Resetting state

-This is a list of all the on-disk state that you need to delete / reset to test a first-time install / first-time run of the Firezone client.
+This is a list of all the on-disk state that you need to delete / reset to test a first-time install / first-time run of the Firezone GUI client.

+## Windows

 - Dir `%LOCALAPPDATA%/dev.firezone.client/` (Config, logs, webview cache, wintun.dll etc.)
 - Dir `%PROGRAMDATA%/dev.firezone.client/` (Device ID file)